rmalgazeiro/paymentwall.github.io/docs/reference-go-live-business.md

 # Business checklist

-You will see business integration part on the right side.
+You will see business part on the right side.
 Check all the checkbox to make sure you have completed the basic business requirement before going live.

 <div class="docs-img" style="text-align: center;">
 	<img src="/paymentwall.github.io/textures/pic/reference/golive/golive-business-checklist.png" style="width: 30%">